Skip to main content

 Cinema and Media Studies

-The Program in Cinema and Media Studies is an interdisciplinary unit focusing on the history, theory, and analysis of cinema and other audio-visual media.
+Cinema and media studies at the University of Maryland College of Arts and Humanities is an interdisciplinary program focusing on the history, theory and analysis of cinema and other audio-visual media.

 Explore Cinema and Media Studies